Travelling by car

 If you come to France with a vehicle registered in your home country, your car insurance may cover you in France for compulsory third-party liability.
 Check the conditions of your insurance.

-Keep in mind that you must be able to show a certificate of insurance proving that you are insured abroad.
+Keep in mind that you must show a certificate of insurance proving that your insurance covers you abroad.
 More information in our article Car accident in Europe.

 Yes, some cities in France have implemented local traffic restrictions for environmental purpose.
 There are 15 towns and cities where you need the so-called “Crit’Air sticker” on your car.
-The sticker can be compulsory in defined areas or during pollution peaks.
+The sticker is sometimes compulsory in defined areas or during pollution peaks.

 You must order the Crit’Air sticker online at Home page | Official website for the Crit'Air sticker (certificat-air.gouv.fr)